ucs-compute-solutions/FlashStack_IMM_M7/README.md

 <br />

 ### Set up the execution environment
-To execute various ansible playbooks, a Linux based system will need to be setup as described in the CVD with the packages listed at the following pages: <br />
+To execute various Ansible playbooks, a Linux-based system will need to be setup as described in the CVD with the packages listed on the following pages: <br />
 -	Cisco Intersight: https://galaxy.ansible.com/cisco/intersight <br />
 -	Cisco NxOS: https://galaxy.ansible.com/cisco/nxos <br />
 -	Pure FlashArray: https://galaxy.ansible.com/purestorage/flasharray <br />